strimzi/strimzi.github.io/_posts/2020-07-21-tips-and-tricks-for-running-strimzi-with-kubectl.md

 | Kafka Rebalance       | kafkarebalance    | kr            |

-This is really handy because some of the resources have really long names.
+This is really handy because some of the resources have longer names.
 So learning the short names can save a lot of time while operating Strimzi or working on new features.

 ## Resource categories

 The custom resources can be also grouped into categories.
 The name of the category can be used in the `kubectl` commands instead of the individual resource types.
-All our custom resources are in the category `strimzi`.
+All Strimzi custom resources are in the category `strimzi`, so you can use it to get all the Strimzi resources with one command.
-You can use it for example to get all the Strimzi resources with one command.
+For example running `kubectl get strimzi` will lists all the different Strimzi custom resources which exist in given namespace.
-For example something like `kubectl get strimzi` which lists all the different Strimzi resources which exist in given namespace.
+The output will look something like the following:

 ```
 $ kubectl get strimzi